To recover your password please fill in your email address

 Please fill in below form to create an account with us

-The CTC has called on its leading status as a clinical trials research centre to help address the COVID-19 pandemic, receiving funding to investigate immune suppression treatment, playing key roles in stem cell research, measuring the impact of government restrictions, and assisting with the development of national guidelines for clinical care.
+The CTC has called on its leading status as a clinical trials research centre to help address the COVID-19 pandemic, receiving funding to investigate immune suppression treatment, playing key roles in stem cell research, modelling cases, and assisting with the development of national guidelines for clinical care.

 Anti-inflammatory tablet for COVID-19 patients